-Weikert's first year at Air Force saw the development of John Rabold as one of the top defensive players in the conference.
+He also oversaw the development of John Rabold as one of the top defensive players in the conference in 2007.
 Rabold was a first-team all-conference honoree, recording 74 total tackles and a team-best 17.5 tackles for loss.
 Rabold also had 5.5 quarterback sacks and led the conference with four fumble recoveries in addition to three forced fumbles.

 Weikert served as Wake Forest’s operations and video assistant in 2006 in his second stint at the school.
 He spent the 2005 season as the outside linebackers coach at Tennessee-Chattanooga.
 Prior to his work at UTC, Weikert worked at Wake Forest for two years as a graduate assistant.
 The first year he was the defensive graduate assistant, working primarily with defensive coordinator Dean Hood and linebackers coach Brad Lambert.
 He was also heavily involved with the scout offense in preparing the defensive unit each week, as well as weekly opponent game planning.
 The second year, he was the offensive graduate assistant, working closely with offensive coordinator Steed Lobotzke and tight end/fullback coach Tom Elrod.
 He instructed the defensive scout team and was involved in film breakdown and preparation for the upcoming opponent.

 Weikert originally joined the Wake Forest staff in August 2002 as a recruiting intern under recruiting coordinator Ray McCartney.

 A 2002 graduate of Ohio University, Weikert received a bachelor’s degree in communications.